yaajosh/PixelDye/README.md

 - The tool only works with PNG images
 - Processing very large images may take a few seconds
-- Color detection includes a tolerance of 15 to recognize similar color tones
+- Color detection uses a tolerance setting (adjustable via a slider) to recognize similar color tones.
+Higher values select a wider range of colors.
-- Edge smoothing can be turned on/off with the checkbox
+- Edge smoothing is automatically applied for cleaner transitions.

 ## Installation